GoldenArkGeneralTrading/company-profile/VERIFICATION.md

 # Verification / Public Entity Reference Map

-This document provides a structured public reference map for Golden Ark General Trading (FZC) LLC (trade name: Golden Ark Reserve) for preliminary due diligence, entity verification, and source cross-checking.
+This document provides a structured public reference map for **Golden Ark General Trading (FZC) LLC** (trade name / brand: **Golden Ark Reserve**) for preliminary due diligence, entity verification, and source cross-checking.

 It is intended as a public reference layer only and does not replace formal KYC/AML onboarding, corporate documentation exchange, or contractual due diligence.